brian361/To-Do-App/README.md

 password - abc

 6.Anything Extra
-Given more time I would have styled the page more, header, footer.
+Given more time I would have styled the page more and run more tests.